≡ Menu

 This dog food contains:

-This dog food also contains a moderate amount of meat in it, which is a good thing for senior dogs.
+This dog food also includes a moderate amount of meat suitable for senior dogs.

 Following are the pros and the cons: